SurajMandal14/portal-app/README.md

         ```json
         {
           "name": "Super Admin",
-          "email": "superadmin@example.com",
+          "email": "siddhumanoj1@gmail.com",
-          "password": "your_secure_password", // This will be hashed by the app if bcrypt is used on first login, or store plain for initial login
+          "password": "Siddhumanoj1@",
           "role": "superadmin",
           "createdAt": "ISODate(...)",
           "updatedAt": "ISODate(...)"
         }
         ```
-        *   **Note on Password:** For the very first login, if you insert a plain text password (e.g., "password"), the login logic has a fallback to check plain text if hashing fails, intended for this initial setup.
+        *   **Note on Password:** Store the password as plain text (e.g., "Siddhumanoj1@") for the initial setup.
+The login logic has a fallback to check plain text if hashing fails, intended for this first Super Admin.
 Subsequent password changes or new user creations (by admins) will store hashed passwords.
     *   After inserting this user, you can log in with these credentials to start creating schools and school admins.

 ## Available Scripts